Travel Information Slovenia

 • Festivals and traditions: Slovenia is a winter sports paradise and particularly well known for the ski jumping hill in Planica.
 The legendary ski flying event takes place here every year.

-• Wine culture: The Slovenian wine roads, particularly in the Primorska region, are known for their high-quality wines.
-A visit to this idyllic region is well worth it!
+• Wine culture: The Slovenian wine routes, especially in the Primorska region, are known for their high-quality wines.
+A visit to the idyllic region is well worth it!

 FAQ on Travel Information